APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 ## Task 1: Deploy Azure OpenAI and Models

+In this task, You will begin by deploying an Azure OpenAI resource through the Azure portal.
+This involves creating an OpenAI resource, configuring it with the appropriate settings, and deploying models such as **text-davinci-003** and **text-embedding-ada-002** using Azure OpenAI Studio.

 Azure OpenAI offers a web-based portal called **Azure OpenAI Studio** for deploying, managing, and exploring models.
 Follow these steps to deploy a model using Azure OpenAI Studio:

 ### Deploy Azure OpenAI Resource